SalishSeaCast/docs/bloom_timing/environmental_drivers.rst

 mesozooplankton concentrations as well as time were all extracted from daily :file:`.ptrc` files.
 Temperature and salinity were extracted from daily :file:`.grid_T` files.
 Eddy diffusivity values were taken from hourly :file:`.grid_W` files.
 Depth was taken from both :file:`grid_T` and :file:`grid_W`.
 Wind and solar variables were extracted from :file:`ops` forcing files.
-Fraser flow data is from ___ and comes as daily flow averages, measured at Hope.
+Fraser flow data is from Environment Canada and comes as daily flow averages, measured at Hope.
 Deep nitrate concentrations (below 250m) were also calculated from :file:`.ptrc` files, but these are not location specific and rather represent the average across the entire Strait of Georgia region.